-(d) If an energy or conservation project serves more than one purpose, cost includes only items needed to save energy and/or use renewable energy resources.
+(d) If a facility serves more than one purpose, cost includes only items needed to save energy and/or use renewable energy resources.
 This includes new or replacement equipment that costs more because of its energy saving features.
 ODOE may do inspections to verify eligible costs.

-(e) Incremental cost is the cost above a reasonable minimum expected to construct a similar project without energy efficient features.
+(e) Incremental cost is the cost above a reasonable minimum expected to construct a similar facility without energy efficient features.